OpenADS Wire Protocol — v1.0.0-rc25

 The protocol is not byte-compatible with the proprietary Advantage Database Server remote protocol.
 OpenADS implements its own clean-room wire format because publishing or implementing the SAP-owned protocol would require disassembly or other material covered by the Advantage SDK / ACE EULA.

 This spec is the canonical reference for downstream consumers that want to write a non-C++ client (Python, Go, Rust, Harbour extension hosts) without reading the C++ source.
-It freezes the on-the-wire byte layout for v0.3.6; future revisions will note any opcode changes in this file.
+The on-the-wire byte layout has only grown — opcode bytes are stable; new opcodes get appended.

 1. Transport